USEPA/BMDS/docs/source/installation.md

 We recommend installing `bmds-ui` on your computer; this makes it possible to run both **BMDS Desktop** for a user interface and **pybmds** for scripting.

 This guide describes the basics for a user new to Python, from how to install Python, to setting up an environment, to installing the specific packages.
+A [simplified installer script](simplified-installer) is also available which reduces the amount of scripting required for installation.

 :::{note}
 This guide documents a standard installation process for packages in the Python ecosystem.
 If you know someone who uses Python, they can likely help!
 If you need support, please [contact us](https://ecomments.epa.gov/bmds).